 As reported on the BBC, Sainsbury’s commented: “We temporarily limited access to our groceries online service last night so that we could manage high demand for slots and updates customers were making to existing orders.
 We’re continuing to monitor the situation and are sorry for any inconvenience this may have caused.“*

 Whether it’s unforeseen circumstances or tentpole events in the retail calendar, such as Black Friday or Christmas shopping, websites often struggle due to an outdated architecture. commercetools is built to handle any traffic peaks so that the shopping experience for consumers will run smoothly and stably, ensuring no lost revenue.
 A headless architecture enables online shops to be flexible enough to build and roll out their campaigns immediately on whichever omni-channel touchpoint they desire, which is especially useful when offering short-term discounts.

 The pandemic has impacted so many facets of our lives, including our purchasing behaviours.
 Yet brands that could swiftly adapt their business strategies to this new world order have thrived.
 The latest Black Friday for example, brought a wave of new consumers that have rapidly transitioned to shopping online as their preferred medium.

 For our 200 commercetools customers that were taking Black Friday orders, purchases peaked at 7,000 orders per minute, totaling an incredible 3 million orders over the course of the day, and order volume grew over 120%.
-Industries that saw the biggest spikes in online sales were toy companies such as Lego and Carrera; home interior companies such as Restoration Hardware (RH) and Bolze; and fashion companies such as Carhartt WIP and Express that experienced 10 times as much traffic than usual.
+Industries that saw the biggest spikes in online sales were toy companies such as Carrera; home interior companies such as Restoration Hardware (RH) and Bolze; and fashion companies such as Carhartt WIP and Express that experienced 10 times as much traffic than usual.

 If you’re currently experiencing the pitfalls of a monolithic commerce platform and subsequently digital Darwinism, now should be the time to consider going headless.